helius-labs/helius-sdk/README.md

 For a quick demo video, please see the [Webhook docs.](https://docs.helius.xyz/webhooks/webhooks-summary)
 <br />

+### **Webhook prerequisites**

+> **Warning**: We can not detect your own local servers from just "localhost"

+To test webhooks we suggest creating a reverse proxy to your local machine on which the your localhost websever is running.
+We suggest using ngrok, which you can set up by following these [instructions](https://ngrok.com/docs/getting-started).

 ### **Create Webhook**

 > **Note**: You can use `Types.WebhookType` to specify between raw, discord, or enhanced webhooks!
 The default type is "enhanced".